-Gone Home is not a typical game that you would include in the classroom; it takes some creativity to make it meaningful in the context of your subject.
+Gone Home isn't a typical game that you would include in the classroom; it takes some creativity to make it meaningful in the context of your subject.
 It's best played individually, from beginning to end, with no distractions.
-Since it can take well over 2 to 3 hours to complete, most teachers will need to break the game into separate playing sessions.
-In that case, have students make notes about what evidence they've found -- or what they are feeling either during or after each session.
+Since it can take well over 2 or 3 hours to complete, most teachers will need to break the game into separate playing sessions.
+In that case, have students make notes about what evidence they've found -- or what they're feeling either during or after each session.
 To organize students, provide them with goals or checkpoints to reach in each session.
 Once everyone is done, hold discussions about the overall themes as a larger group.
-If you're looking for ways to assess students, try using journals or better yet, annotated screenshots.
+If you're looking for ways to assess students, try using journals -- or better yet, annotated screenshots.

 As dull as it may sound to play a game where you just examine, click, and read, Gone Home does a great job of building enough mystery and intrigue to keep you exploring.
 It's surprising how easily this sort of voyeuristic experience can make you feel like you actually know the characters.
-The 90’s aesthetic is fun, but probably more of a novelty to those of us who lived through it, and won't resonate as strongly with students.
+The '90s aesthetic is fun, but probably more of a novelty to those of us who lived through it; it won't resonate as strongly with students.

 Gone Home will elicit very different reactions from players in the end, and it's there that learning can begin through meaningful discussion.
 Students will get a chance to experience someone else's perspective, and many will find the themes and struggles mirror their daily lives, so it's an incredibly powerful empathy builder and discussion starter.
 The story itself is ripe for analysis about setting, character development, evidence, and theme, and the game context provides opportunity to discuss how game-based storytelling compares to literature and film.
 If you can swing it in your classroom, Gone Home is a can't-miss opportunity for students to engage in thoughtful story analysis and personal contemplation.